Alexander G. Assaley, III, AIF®

 Financial wellness, retirement readiness, and the future of the 401(k) are some of the biggest trends today.
 The retirement plan industry has come a long way.
 While there will always be a focus on regulations, I am very proud of the leaders in this industry – advisors, and practitioners who are working hard to help working Americans save for their future.
 Today, we are thinking big about how the employer-sponsored retirement plan aligns and complements a worker’s entire benefits package and full financial picture.
 We care deeply about this and strive to be thought leaders in not only helping folks make wise money decisions for their retirement, but also for today and tomorrow.
 I also give credit to the innovators who, during the last decade, have created the infrastructure and path to get retirement plans where they are today – one of the best savings vehicles for working Americans.

 Who I am really:

-I live in Falls Church, Virginia with my wife, Jamie.
-I love music and play both guitar and piano.
-I am always interested in finding new bands and musicians, and listen to my large collection of albums every day.
+I live in Vienna, Virginia with my wife, Jamie, and son, George.
+I love reading (and telling) them stories for laughs and smiles.
+I also love music and still play both guitar and piano with a gigging band.
+I am always interested in finding new bands and musicians and listen to my large collection of albums every day.
 I also enjoy travel, throughout the US and abroad, and some might consider me a “foodie” – my wife and I love trying new restaurants.

-Finally, I enjoy playing tennis, golf, and running, and cheering for the Mountaineers.
+Finally, I enjoy playing tennis, running, and cheering for the Mountaineers.